giselew/toctoc_comments/Documentation/Configuration/Advanced/Index.rst

                                                                                             (V 7.0.1)
 ------------------------------------------------------------------------------  ----------  -------------------------------------------------------  -----------------------------------------------------
 Formerly to version 6 in section advanced you had TS options for sharing.
-You find them now in section “sharing”.
+You find them now in section “sharing�?.
 In version 7 the sharing options here in section advanced were removed.
 ------------------------------------------------------------------------------  ----------  -------------------------------------------------------  -----------------------------------------------------
 recentcommentsPluginpages                                                       string      Pages with a record to display :